philwyoungatinsight/ai-apps-blueprints/README.md

 # Directories

-## backlog
-The backlog has a directory for blueprints that might be useful to have.

-Each dir has a README explaining the goals of the blueprint.
+Each directory has a README explaining the goals of the blueprint.

+The goal is for each directory to represent a re-usable/documented component.

+# Conventions

-# Naming convention is General-to-Specific
+## Naming convention is General-to-Specific
 Some named examples:
-- infra-aws-bastion-host
+- solution-nemo-on-k8s
-- infra-aws-env-sagemaker-with-nemo
+- component-aws-vms-via-terragrunt
-- infra-linux-ssh
+- component-k8s-cluster-via-kubespray
 - language-python-boiler-plate-app
 - language-python-config-via-hydra

-## examples
-Examples are meant to demonstrate small, independent concepts and bits of functionality.

-## projects
-Projects collect complex tasks, like:
-- setting up some infrastucture for our dev/test work AND adding the code that deploys and runs apps in it.